Ecclesiastes

 Let’s read Chapter 6 and consider the following:

 As we continue to study Solomon’s writings I pray that God is leading each of us to consider what the real priorities are to be in our lives, how God is our Sovereign provider and how trusting in Christ not only meets our physical needs but provides us with a sense of purpose and direction.
-Troubles come in all shapes and sizes, as do blessings and we need to be prepared for both.
-This week Solomon shows us the futility of trusting in our own efforts, or following after others who do as well.
-In the final analysis only God and His Son Jesus know the outcome and only they can provide the kind of peace and fulfillment we seek in this life.
+Troubles come in all shapes and sizes, as do blessings, and we need to be prepared for both.
+Solomon shows us the futility of trusting in our own efforts, or following after others who do as well.
+In the final analysis, only God and His Son Jesus know the outcome and only they can provide the kind of peace and fulfillment we seek in this life.

-As the time of Christ’s coming draws closer the Bible tells us the world around us will grow increasingly dependent on man’s wisdom and the pursuit of wealth and pleasure, but in the end that will lead to destruction.
-Matthew 7:13-14 should be a warning to us all not to get caught up in the ways of the world, no matter how attractive those ways may seem they do not lead to eternal peace and fulfillment, don’t get caught in one of Satan’s biggest lies.
-Just as he did with Eve he does with us today, promising wisdom and pleasure at the expense of an eternal separation from God.
+As the time of Christ’s coming draws closer, the Bible tells us that the world around us will grow increasingly dependent on man’s wisdom and the pursuit of wealth and pleasure, but in the end that will lead to destruction.
+Matthew 7:13-14 should be a warning to us all not to get caught up in the ways of the world.
+No matter how attractive those ways may seem, they do not lead to eternal peace and fulfillment.
+Don&rquo;t get caught in one of Satan’s biggest lies.
+Just as he did with Eve, he does with us today, promising wisdom and pleasure at the expense of an eternal separation from God.

 May God grant you this week His peace and wisdom and may the Holy Spirit comfort you as you seek God’s will for your life.